Skip to content

 Pink Pony

-Iconic waterfront spot known for its punch and smoked whitefish dip.
+Iconic waterfront bar and grill famous for Pink Pony Punch and smoked whitefish dip.

 30 min walk